 While you may think your estate plan is easy to put together, you will quickly find that the process is more complex.
 Having an experienced lawyer by your side to guide you through the steps is the most efficient and safest way to ensure your wishes will be honored.

 You will save money in the long run by meeting with an estate planning lawyer who can help with tax planning and other savings associated with passing on your inheritance.
 By creating your estate plan with an experienced professional, you can be well-prepared for the unexpected.

 It’s not worth it to leave yourself and your family vulnerable to the pitfalls of DIY estate planning.
-The experts at Shoup Legal are here to help ensure your wishes are honored and your family is protected.
+The experts at Shoup Legal are your local estate planning attorneys in Temecula and Murrieta.
+We’re here to help ensure your wishes are honored and your family is protected.
 You can reach us at (951) 455-4114 or by email at [email protected] to begin planning today for peace of mind tomorrow.